 Using SmartGenealogy, from http://alainlecomte.free.fr/Download.htm#SmartGenealogy.
 You will need to set your spreadsheet up first, but it does get you from Excel to SmartGenealogy and thence from there exported to Gedcom in easy non technical steps.
 The best way to do this is: 1.
 Import an existing Gedcom into SmartGenealogy 2.
 Export it to Excel 3.
 Adapt your new data […]

 excel2ged-family is an Excel spreadsheet template including VBA macros to create the Gedcom file.
 This method also has the ability to import relationships.
 It can be downloaded from Excel2GEDv1.0-family or on SourceForge © 2009 – 2016, Graham Ward.
 All rights reserved.

 Many family historians collect family data in Excel (or other another spreadsheet program) as research progresses.
-There often comes a time time when it would be useful to convert that data into a Gedcom file so that it can be imported into a Family History program without re-keying the data.
-There are several approaches to […]
+There often comes a time when it would be useful to convert that data into a Gedcom file so that it can be imported into a Family History program without re-keying the data.
+There are several approaches to this, […]

 I wrote an article for the Northamptonshire FHS called Serendipity some time ago – those pleasant chance discoveries we make in family history from time to time.
 Does your family tree go back to the 14th century?
 You might find www.medievalgenealogy.org.uk a surprise as it contains transcripts of tax assessments for Northamptonshire http://www.medievalgenealogy.org.uk/subsidies/index.shtml from 1301 […]